joelwaymack/joelwaymack.github.io/_posts/2022-07-08-azure-functions-part-3-building-a-processing-pipeline.md

 For this post, we are going to build out the following processing workflow:

-1. A when a new subscription is saved to Cosmos, the **ProcessNewSubscription** Function sets up the new subscription and submits the first payment.
+1. When a new subscription is saved to Cosmos, the **ProcessNewSubscription** Function sets up the new subscription and submits the first payment.
 1. A daily timer is set up to trigger the **RetrieveDailySubscriptions** Function which submits subscriptions for payment if it is their monthly payment day.
 1. Subscription payments from both of these sourcing Functions are dropped on a Service Bus queue to trigger the **ProcessSubscriptionPayment** Function which processes the payment and saves the payment data back to the Payments Cosmos collection.